 Democrats use Trump's populism against him in fight over Gorsuch nomination

-Democrats use Trump's populism against him in fight over Gorsuch nomination Democrats cast opposition as "part of a populist movement" that transcends party Check out this story on USATODAY.com: http://usat.ly/2oD5V2C WASHINGTON - Sen. Jon Tester's opposition to Donald Trump's Supreme Court nominee Neil Gorsuch is probably the clearest indication of how Democrats are stalling the president's agenda by turning his populist 2016 campaign message back on him.
-The Democrat from Montana, which Trump won by 20 points, should feel intense pressure to cooperate with Trump on something as basic as a court nominee.
+Sen. Jon Tester's opposition to Donald Trump's Supreme Court nominee Neil Gorsuch is probably the clearest indication of how Democrats are stalling the president's agenda by turning his populist 2016 campaign message back on him.
+Democrats use Trump's populism against him in fight over Gorsuch nomination Sen. Jon Tester's opposition to Donald Trump's Supreme Court nominee Neil Gorsuch is probably the clearest indication of how Democrats are stalling the president's agenda by turning his populist 2016 campaign message back on him.

 Start the conversation, or Read more at USA Today.